-‘Gotham’ Enlists Alexander Siddig To Create Their Own Version Of Ra’s al Ghul
+‘Gotham’ Enlists Alexander Siddig To Create Their Own Version Of Ra’s Al Ghul

 A post shared by #DCExtendedUniverse (@dcextendeduniverse) on

 Reports from Variety reveal that Alexander Siddig, who is a fan favorite actor for his roles on Game of Thrones and Star Trek: Deep Space Nine, will be playing Gotham‘s version of Ra’s al Ghul.
-The character is as much a part of the Batman comic book universe as The Penguin or Catwoman and, for fans of the comics, may be even more well known that some of the villains made famous through television and film adaptations.
+The character is as much a part of the Batman comic book universe as Penguin or Catwoman, and for fans of the comics, may be even more well known than some of the villains made famous through television and film adaptations.

-Ra’s al Ghul is the leader of the infamous League of Shadows and, as Bruce Wayne (David Mazouz) is about to learn on Gotham, the secret power behind the Court of Owls.
+Ra’s al Ghul is the leader of the infamous League of Shadows, and as Bruce Wayne (David Mazouz) is about to learn on Gotham, the secret power behind the Court of Owls.

 Throughout the previous two seasons of Gotham, Bruce Wayne has grown from a naive boy into a suspicious and inquisitive teen, determined to find the masterminds behind his parents’ murders.
 As such the future Batman has already made some powerful enemies and has even been compelled by the Court of Owls to cease his investigations — a deal he has already broken.

-Even considering the Owl feathers Bruce has already ruffled, none of that compares to what will happen, when Ra’s al Ghul finally shows his face in Gotham.
-The Alexander Siddig character is expected to be Bruce Wayne’s fiercest enemy yet and may be more than the teen billionaire can handle.
+Even considering the Owl feathers Bruce has already ruffled, none of that compares to what will happen when Ra’s al Ghul finally shows his face in Gotham.
+Alexander Siddig’s character is expected to be Bruce Wayne’s fiercest enemy yet, and may be more than the teen billionaire can handle.

 How Will Gotham‘s Ra’s Al Ghul Differ From The Character Introduced On Arrow?